 The Jamaican Callaloo is a leafy green vegetable similar to spinach.
-It is cultivated by the local farmers but also grows wild in the garden.
+It is cultivated by the local farmers but often grows wild in the garden.

 Jamaicans regularly serve this steamed vegetable as breakfast with boiled green bananas, or with fried dumplings and fried plantains.
-Steamed callaloo is also used in Jamaica to make a patty, often described as a callaloo loaf.
+Steamed callaloo is also used in Jamaica to make vegetable patties.

 My house overlooks a farmer’s garden and occasionally I get the opportunity to visit and cut my own bunch of callaloo which I love to eat steamed with boiled green bananas or just with toast at breakfast.